PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 Andy is currently the main person responsible for our content output.

-You can view planned content on the [Marketing project board](https://github.com/orgs/PostHog/projects/8?card_filter_query=label%3Acontent) by filtering by the "content" label.
+You can view planned content on the [Marketing project board](https://github.com/orgs/PostHog/projects/8?card_filter_query=label%3Acontent) using the "content" label filter.

 All planned content will have an issue created for it.
-We also maintain and long list of possible content ideas [in this GitHub issue](https://github.com/PostHog/posthog.com/issues/3607).
+We also maintain a long list of possible content ideas [in this GitHub issue](https://github.com/PostHog/posthog.com/issues/3607).

-If you have any good blog post ideas join our [#ideas-for-blog-post team Slack channel](https://posthog.slack.com/archives/C015CRUQR7Y), raise an issue, or suggest it on the [ideas long list issue](https://github.com/PostHog/posthog.com/issues/3607).
+Join our [#ideas-for-blog-post team Slack channel](https://posthog.slack.com/archives/C015CRUQR7Y), raise an issue, or comment on the [ideas long list issue](https://github.com/PostHog/posthog.com/issues/3607) to suggest a content idea.
 Community members can suggest them to Andy Vandervell directly or via [the User slack channel](/slack)!

 ## Content categories